dalong0514/readnotes/20190106计算原文/2019023Core-Java-PartA11Ed/2019023Core-Java-PartA0401.md

 #### 4.1.4 Relationships between Classes

-The most common relationships between classes are
+The most common relationships between classes are:

 Dependence (uses–a)